 PhD programs in the ECE Department require a total of ten one-term courses or the equivalent at the graduate level, some of which may have been taken during studies at the Masters level.
 For example, a Doctoral student who completed six courses at the Masters level will normally be required to take four more courses during the Doctoral program.
 Doctoral students are also required to complete comprehensive examinations, a formal thesis proposal, and the thesis.
 This is normally accomplished in a thirty-three month program.

 Application to graduate programs in the Electrical and Computer Engineering Department may be made at any time of year.
-Application, and related correspondence, is made through the the Graduate Studies and Research Division, not through the ECE Department.
+Application, and related correspondence, is made through the Graduate Studies and Research Division, not through the ECE Department.
 Admission requirements are found below.

-Further guidance on applying to the RMCC Graduate School can be found in the Graduate Calendar and through the the Graduate Studies and Research Division.
+Further guidance on applying to the RMCC Graduate School can be found in the Graduate Calendar and through the Graduate Studies and Research Division.
 You should also see the Application to Graduate Studies Form and the current RMCC Academic Fees.
 The Calendar is the ultimate source of information and can answer most questions.

 The Calendar describes admissions guidelines and requirements.